-Shidava Gold - This tree was discovered as a witches' broom on Aoyagi by a grower in Australia.
-This dwarf mimics its parent plant with bright green bark.
+Shidava Gold - Dwarf form of Aoyagi.
+Bright green bark.
 Foliage is a clear yellow-green.
 Experts estimate height in the average garden will be about 9 feet.
 Easily kept smaller in container.
-Available as 3 year graft and as older trees.

 Shishigashira - The "Lion's mane," with its sculptured habit and curled leaves, is a conversation piece.
 This maple is slow-growing6 or 7 feet with age.
 Tolerates sun.

 Skeeter's Broom - Semi-dwarf with bright red leaf.
 Red color persists during summer months.
 Growth tends to be somewhat columnar.